 Buses

-Bus tickets are available to purchase during registration, in the Merchandise Store, and will be available at racer check-in.
+Bus seats are available to purchase during registration, in the Merchandise Store, and will be available at racer check-in.
+No physical ticket(s) are issued; bus captains will have a list of runners for each departure.

 Registered Runners